guptapratham27/Split-karo/README.md

 This is a simple project for Splitting Bills.<br> You just need to add an amount , mention the number of people and it will be splitting the bill.
-There is Also an option to leave a Tip.<br> It has a friendly UI and although simple , it is usefull
+There is Also an option to leave a Tip.<br> It has a friendly UI and although simple , it is usefull.

+Thanks For Visiting this Project.